|Alma Mater:||Pittsburg State|

-Since 2000, Pepin’s squads have combined to win two Big Ten team titles, 19 Big 12 team titles, 20 individual Big Ten titles, 143 individual Big 12 titles, 20 individual NCAA titles and have finished in the top 10 at the NCAA Championships 12 times.
+Since 2000, Pepin’s squads have combined to win three Big Ten team titles, 19 Big 12 team titles, 25 Big Ten event titles, 143 individual Big 12 titles, 20 individual NCAA titles and have finished in the top 10 at the NCAA Championships 12 times.

-Overall, Pepin’s teams have dominated the indoor conference championships through the years, winning 21 of the last 31 women’s titles, while the Husker men have won 17 of the last 27 meets.
-Nebraska has also fared well at the outdoor conference championships, winning 17 of the last 31 outdoor conference meets on the women’s side, and taking nine of the last 18 men’s titles.
+Overall, Pepin’s teams have dominated the indoor conference championships through the years, winning 21 of the last 32 women’s titles, while the Husker men have won 18 of the last 28 meets, including the 2015 Big Ten Indoor title, which marked Pepin's 70th career conference team title.
+Nebraska has also fared well at the outdoor conference championships, winning 17 of the last 32 outdoor conference meets on the women’s side, and taking nine of the last 19 men’s titles.

 Pepin’s 57th career individual NCAA national champion came in 2014, as senior Miles Ukaoma capped his career with a personal-best time of 49.23 in the 400-meter hurdles to win the NCAA Outdoor title.
-Both the men’s and women’s teams finished in the top 20 at the outdoor meet, with the men finishing 12th for their 10th top-20 outdoor finish in the last 13 years.
-The men’s team also finished in the top 20 (t-17th) at the NCAA Indoor Championships.
+Both the men’s and women’s teams finished in the top 20 at the outdoor meet, with the men finishing 12th for their 10th top-20 outdoor finish in the last 14 years.
 Of the Huskers’ nine All-America honors in 2014, four were personally coached by Pepin.
-Patrick Raedler capped his career with indoor and outdoor All-America honors, finishing fifth and eighth, respectively, in the long jump.
-On the women’s side, Ellie Ewere (fifth, outdoor triple jump) and Jazmin McCoy (sixth, outdoor long jump) achieved All-America status to give Pepin 316 career women’s All-Americans.

 The Husker men made history in 2013 as Pepin guided NU in a dominating win at the 2013 Big Ten Outdoor Championships.
 The Huskers recorded 10 conference titles, eight first-team All-America honors and 10 second-team All-America accolades in 2013.
 Pepin was honored by his peers following the outdoor conference championships as he was named the Big Ten Men’s Outdoor Coach of the Year for guiding NU to its first men’s title in the Big Ten.
 Pepin coached Mara Griva to a sweep of the horizontal jumps at both the indoor and outdoor conference championships, while Patrick Raedler won the indoor long jump and Janis Leitis captured the indoor triple jump title.
-Raedler went on to finish fifth in the long jump at the 2013 NCAA Indoor Championships, while Leitis finished ninth in the triple jump and Griva came in 10th and 11th in the long jump and triple jump, respectively.
-Pepin coached Griva to a fourth-place finish in the long jump and sixth-place finish in the triple jump at the 2013 NCAA Outdoor Championships, while Leitis finished eighth in the long jump Pepin led the men to a 15th-place finish in the team standings, and was honored by his peers nationally with the Midwest Region Men’s Outdoor Coach of the Year.
+Pepin led the men to a 15th-place finish in the team standings, and was honored by his peers nationally with the Midwest Region Men’s Outdoor Coach of the Year.

-Pepin guided the Husker women to the 2012 Big Ten Indoor Conference team title, marking just the second Big Ten Championship for Nebraska Athletics.
+Pepin guided the Husker women to the 2012 Big Ten Indoor Conference team title.
 The Huskers recorded 11 conference titles in 2012 and 11 first-team All-America honors.
 Pepin was honored as the 2012 Big Ten Indoor Women’s Coach of the Year for guiding NU to it’s first conference team title as a member of the Big Ten Conference.
 Pepin personally coached four athletes to Big Ten titles in the jumps, including Anna Weigandt with an outdoor triple jump title, Marusa Cernjul with an outdoor high jump title, Griva in the indoor triple jump and Chris Phipps with an indoor long jump crown.